Web Development

 A Guide to Open-Closed Principle

-In the realm of software design, there exists a set of principles that serve as guiding lights for developers striving to create robust, flexible, and maintainable code.
-One such principle, fundamental to the SOLID principles of object-oriented programming, is the Open-Closed Principle (OCP).
-In this beginner's guide, we'll delve into what the Open-Closed Principle is, why it's crucial in software development, and how it can elevate the quality of your codebase.
+In this beginner's guide, we'll explore what the Open-Closed Principle is, why it's crucial in software development, and how it can elevate the quality of your codebase.

 What is the Open-Closed Principle?